Walkthrough guide for Google Threat Intelligence group administrators

 General notions

-All actions restricted to administrators are accessible from the web interface under "My group" menu option, on the top right corner.
+All management actions restricted to group administrators are accessible from the web interface under My group menu option, on the top right corner.

 Group information

-Here you can find the group's preferences including one of the most important group level parameters, the group's ID (refer to next image), which is required in multiple automation tasks.
+Here you can find the group's preferences including two of the most important group level parameters, the group's ID and the group's Token, which are required in multiple automation and object-sharing tasks.
+Additional group related information is split in several tabs which allow the management of different types of features.

 User information